-Length of time in storage Storage requirements Upon receipt/short-term (less than six months) Store in a covered and dry location.Store the unit free from dirt and vibrations.
-Long-term (more than six months) Store the unit free from tart and violations.
-Store in a covered and dry location.
+Length of time in storage Storage requirements Upon receipt/short-term (less than six months) Store in a covered and dry location.
+Store the unit free from dirt and vibrations.
+Long-term (more than six months) Store in a covered and dry location.
 Store the unit free from heat, dirt, and vibrations.
 Rotate the shaft by hand several times at least every three months.